42i-ai/my-benefits/README.md

 # Solution for data extract:

+We will employ topic modeling to solve this challenge, which is a statistical model used in the discovery of abstract topics that occur in a collection of documents, in this solution.
+Topics modeling can be fully unsupervised, although semi-supervised and supervised variants exist.
+Among the most commonly used techniques is latent Dirichlet Allocation (LDA).

 Step 1: Load and Pre-process Data
 Step 2: Cluster Data to Identify Groups
 Step 3: AI Generated Labels

+As tool for delivery the dashboard we will use Streamlit[^17].

 # Architecture